profzei/Matebook-X-Pro-2018/Readme.md

 You can verify yuor power settings by typing in terminal `sudo pmset -g live` .
 If you ever want to reset these settings: `sudo pmset -a restoredefaults`

+## Power management: sleep discharge fix
+Sleep function works flawlessly (both via software and via clamshell) thanks to the following improvements:
+- "right" choice of framebuffer `C0870005` for Intel(R) UHD 620 Graphics card
+- use of attribute `acpi-wake-type` for the USB Controller `PciRoot(0x0)/Pci(0x14,0x0)`
+- set `HWPEnable` value to true for SpeedShift CPU support About power consumption, [HWMonitor](https://github.com/kzlekk/HWSensors/releases) reports for the idle state both before and after sleep phase the same value for "CPU package total" (0.65-0.70 W).
+Sleep discharge rate is about 1% every 4:30 hours (during night).

 ## USB port mapping
 Proper `SSDT-UIAC.aml` and `SSDT-USBX.aml` are used for USB Host Controller (XHCI-Device-ID: `<2f 9d 00 00>`): these files are configured to map only the necessary ports (tested with IOReg) with the correct connector type and prevent it from shutdown issues.

 | Port      | Address               | Physical Location                                         | Internal/External |